 AirVisual Pro: A local solution to a national problem

 Rafael noticed the pollution was getting worse.
 A father of two, Rafael simply wanted to know “with high accuracy how bad the air quality really is” so that he could take measures to protect his family from the effects of the poor air quality.

 The lack of public data and information motivated him to request some reports on the situation.
 But his efforts were largely futile, as “the maximum we managed was to get a daily advisory notification, not real-time data.”
 Rafael wanted data from which he could make informed decisions on the spot.

 Then, he discovered the AirVisual Pro, an air quality monitor that promised exactly what he wanted.
 He promptly purchased his first AirVisual Pro and installed it at his home.
 Eager to let his local community benefit from his AirVisual Pro’s data as well, he set it up outdoors as a public monitoring station.
-To date, his AirVisual Pro is only one of two air quality data sources available for the whole country.
+His AirVisual Pro was one of the first two air quality data sources available for the whole country.

 With the Pro, Rafael says he can detect pollution trends and patterns as well as whether it is safe for his children and his family to be outdoors.
 Having “no power to deal with the source of the pollution, all I can do is have the data and take decisions accordingly.”

-What Rafael is most concerned about is the presence of “illegal activities, like illegal oil refineries”, which were one of the suspected pollution sources for the pollution spike in Port Harcourt during early 2017.4
+What Rafael is most concerned about is the presence of “illegal activities, like illegal oil refineries”, which were one of the suspected pollution sources for a pollution spike in Port Harcourt.4

 Corruption and gang activities manage to siphon “300,000 barrels of oil each day,” Nigerian authorities estimate.5 Once stolen, the oil is often refined in dangerous and improvised installations before entering the black market.
 Not only do these illegal refineries pollute the air, water, and soil, but they also endanger the men and women whose work in these installations is often their only source of income.